 - Safety: Full £85,000 UK protection

-The Mansfield Building Society Junior Cash ISA is a clean account which pays 3.05% AER with no short-term bonus.
+The Mansfield Building Society Junior Cash ISA pays 3.05% AER and has no short-term bonus.

 You can start saving from £1 up to the £4,000 limit.
 There's no bonus on the account so the rate could change at any time - if it does make sure you transfer out to a better paying ISA.
 Applications can be made by post or in branch.